 Electrical equipment may belong to you and not the electrical utility.
 Typically, your ownership of electrical equipment begins where the wires attach to the house.
 The wire from the pole to your house is usually owned by your utility.
 The mast, the wires inside, and those attached to/in the house belong to you.

 Visually assess for damages to electrical equipment, but do not touch.
 If your electrical equipment is damaged, you will need to make repairs or disconnect them before the utility can safely reconnect power.
 You should start this process immediately.

 After serious damage to your home's electrical system, the utility may not be able to reconnect your power until you make repairs.
-Even if you do have power, you may still have damage that needs repair.
 In some cases, you may be able to make temporary repairs to get your power back immediately.
-However, you will have to make these repairs permanent soon.

 - Do not try to repair this equipment yourself.
 Stay back to avoid the risk of shock, electrocution or fire.
 Power may only be partially interrupted and there may be a risk of shock hazards present even if it does not appear to be on based on lights or appliances.

 - Once you have hired a Licensed Electrical Contractor:

-- The contractor will file for a notification (permit) with the ESA so there is a record of the work’
+- The contractor will file for a notification of work (permit) with ESA so there is a record of the work;

 - The utility will reconnect when it is able to do so.

-- After the work is complete, ask the contractor for a copy of the ESA Certificate of Inspection.
-This is for your records and for insurance purposes.
 According to the Insurance Bureau of Canada, most home insurance policies cover the cost to repair a home's electrical mast.
-A Licensed Electrical Contractor must do the repairs, and you must pay your insurance policy deductible.
-Send the insurer the receipts you've kept for the claim.
+However, a Licensed Electrical Contractor must do the repairs, and you must pay your insurance policy deductible.
+Send the insurer your receipts for the claim.

 Hire someone who can legally do electrical work in Ontario.